No Tears at Hair Time in my house

 Most babies love water.
 Mine hated bath-time.
 Getting her hair wet meant ages washing, conditioning then desperately trying to wet comb a slippery baby as there was little hope of combing her mass of curly hair when dry.
 Allergies and eczema resulted in a dry and sore scalp that seemed to be exacerbated by many ‘gentle’ commercial baby shampoos.
 No more tears?
 Simply untrue, there were lots of tears, both from her and from me.

 CurlyEllie is about being proud to be curly.
-It is about celebrating your curly hair.
+It is about celebrating your curly hair with the best natural haircare products.
 It is about understanding that you are beautiful and your wavy, sometimes wild curls are amazing and normal.
 You are a work of art and as nature intended… beautiful!

 Boys as well! *smile*